zwong91/open-r1/README.md

     - `sft.py`: simple SFT of a model on a dataset.
     - `evaluate.py`: evaluates a model on the R1 benchmarks.
     - `generate.py`: generate synthetic data from a model using [Distilabel](https://github.com/argilla-io/distilabel).
-- `Makefile` contains an easy to run command for each step in the R1 pipeline leveraging the scipts above.
+- `Makefile` contains an easy to run command for each step in the R1 pipeline leveraging the scripts above.

 ### Plan of attack